Introduction to Profile Tracing Test

 The change in concentration from the initial moment

-Figure 3 shows the change in concentration from the initial time.
-In this figure, it is evident that the location of the preferential flow is at the top of the rock formation.
-For the analysis, certain theoretical aspects must be taken into account.
-One of them is diffusion;
+Figure 3 shows the variation in concentration from the initial time.
+It is clear from this figure that the preferential flow zone is located at the top of the rock formation.
+For the analysis, certain theoretical aspects must be considered, one of which is diffusion.

-The variation of the coPTT3ncentration in the lower part (Figure 2) is clearly caused by the diffusion, because the trends are not regular (decreasing of the concentration with time), which is impossible when evaluating the natural flow along a borehole.
-Vertical flow could also affect the results, but this example does not show this type of flow.
+The variation in concentration in the lower part (Figure 2) is clearly due to diffusion, as the trends are irregular (concentration decreases over time), which is not typical when evaluating natural flow along a borehole.
+Vertical flow could also influence the results, but this example does not show this type of flow.

 Flow rate, Darcy flow and hydraulic conductivity at the top of the hole.

-The main advantage of using a PTT is that the results provide local and regional flow information.
-For example, if a flow occurs in a specific location in a single hole, it is clear that this area of flow is regional, because no constraint has been applied in order to discover it.
-If this flow zone corresponds to a particular lithology, it is likely that the same flow signature will be measured in the different holes that cross the same formation.
+The main advantage of using a PTT is that the results provide both local and regional flow information.
+For instance, if flow occurs in a specific location in a single borehole, it is clear that this flow zone is regional, since no constraints were applied to detect it.
+If this flow zone corresponds to a particular lithology, it is likely that the same flow signature will be observed in other boreholes crossing the same formation.

-On the other hand, the PTTs do not allow the evaluation of the hydraulic conductivity of the trapped water zones.
-Indeed, in the absence of flow measurement, this means that the value of K is approaching zero, which may be different from the local value of K around the hole, when this area is not connected to the system. main fault.
-This isn't a real problem, because in fact we normally look for an active flow zone when it's time to plan a dewatering solution.
+On the other hand, PTTs do not allow for the evaluation of hydraulic conductivity in trapped water zones.
+Without flow measurement, the hydraulic conductivity (K) value tends toward zero, which may differ from the local K value around the borehole, especially when this zone is not connected to the main fault system.
+However, this is not a significant issue, because in practice, we are typically looking for an active flow zone when planning a dewatering solution.

 Our achievements